dan-v/rattlesnakeos-stack/README.md

 * A SNS topic should be created with your stack name already, all you have to do is create a subscription to this using your email for example.

 ## FAQ
-1. <b>Should I use rattlesnakeos-stack?</b> That's up to you.
+1. <b>Should I use rattlesnakeos-stack?</b> Probably not.
 Use at your own risk.

 ## Powered by
 * Huimin Zhang - he is the original author of the underlying build script that was written for CopperheadOS.